A Trusted Network Advisor

-When you rent, lease, or purchase office space, demand the physical network infrastructure in the space be certified to handle modern networking needs.
-You'll never have more leverage than you do before you sign the lease agreement or purchase contract, so put network infrastructure on your "must have" list for space.
-Paying for an infrastructure audit will certainly cost less than just hoping the plugs in the wall actually connect to something somewhere.
+When you rent, lease, or purchase office space, demand the physical network access infrastructure in the space be certified to handle modern networking needs.
+You'll never have more leverage than you do before you sign the lease agreement or purchase contract, so put network infrastructure on your "must-have" list for space.
+Paying for a network access infrastructure audit will certainly cost less than just hoping the plugs in the wall connect to something somewhere.

-Wiring contractors can handle networking, telephone, surveillance camera, security, and environmental wiring and connections.
+Wiring contractors can handle networking, telephone, surveillance camera, network access security, and environmental wiring and connections.
 When you need to add or adjust your physical foundation, build in more capacity and plan for the future.
-And make sure battery backup systems for your digital devices are rated for the load you require.
+And make sure battery backup systems for your network access digital devices are rated for the load you require.

 Reliable Internet Access

-There are businesses that don't need Internet access, believe it or not, but your business is not one of them.
+Some businesses don’t need Internet access, believe it or not, but your business is not one of them.
 Every modern business that communicates quickly with customers and suppliers needs Internet access, and that access needs to be reliable.
 You must talk to an ISP (Internet Service Provider) or NSP (Network Service Provider).

-Routers with dual WAN options that support two broadband providers are available for $300 or less, and offer an inexpensive way to build Internet access redundancy.
-Each office will need their own Internet access service, and offices linked together can share resources.
+Routers with dual-WAN options that support two broadband providers offer an inexpensive way to build Internet network access redundancy.
+Each office will need its Internet network access service, and offices linked together can share resources.

 Once your company connects to the Internet, you can reach the world.
 Unfortunately, the world can also reach you.
-A solid security plan is necessary for all connected businesses, and the time to organize security is before you get connected.
+A solid network access security plan is necessary for all connected businesses, and the time to organize network access security is before you get connected.

-Security must be enabled at the entry point to your network, meaning your router.
-Smaller businesses tend to buy "all-in-one" router security packages that include a firewall, NAT (Network Address Translation), spam filtering, and more.
-Larger companies with more volume tend toward separate devices to handle specific security functions, but that raises the cost and complexity.
+Network access security must be enabled at the entry point to your network, meaning your router.
+Smaller businesses tend to buy "all-in-one" router network access security packages that include a firewall, NAT (Network Address Translation), spam filtering, and more.
+Larger companies with more volume tend toward separate network access devices to handle specific security functions, but that raises the cost and complexity.

 Each intelligent device on your network needs protection against spam, viruses, and browser-based attacks.
-Security client software ranges in price from $30 to $200 depending on how comprehensive and manageable the security utility.
-Companies that believe they are too small to be targets are wrong, and a lack of security will lead to serious issues in a short time.
+Security network access client software ranges in price depending on how comprehensive and manageable the security utility is.
+Companies that believe they are too small to be targeted are wrong, and a lack of network access security will lead to serious issues in a short time.

 Every modern business needs email, but not necessarily an email server.
 Small companies save money and management time by outsourcing email to any of the thousands of hosted email providers available.
 Google provides an excellent email service as part of their Google Apps suite, and even Microsoft now offers hosted Exchange services for a few dollars per user per month.

-Benefits of using a hosted email service?
+What are the benefits of using a hosted email service?
 They handle security and spam.
 Insecure email servers, many in small businesses, are hijacked and used to send spam.
 Hosted services stop that.
-They also stop the vast majority of your portion of the 40 Trillion (with a T) spam messages sent each year.
+They also stop the vast majority of your portion of the trillions (with a T) of spam messages sent each year.

 Secure Shared Data

-NAS (Network Attached Storage) units offer enormous amounts of storage space (500GBs-4TBs) starting at under $100.
+NAS (Network Attached Storage) units offer enormous amounts of storage space.
 Each unit will provide a place for private files per user and public files for all to share.
-They make backing up those files easier, and can also segregate files by user groups for security purposes.
-Some files are only meant for small groups of authorized employees, and secure shared storage device makes that possible.
+They make backing up those files easier and can also segregate network access files by user groups for network access security purposes.
+Some network access files are only meant for small groups of authorized employees, and a secure shared storage device makes that possible.

 The next step up from a NAS is a file server, usually based on Microsoft Windows.
-The separation and security features are upgraded, as is the price and management complexity.
+The separation and network access security features are upgraded, as is the price and management complexity.

 Reliable Backup System